The Hidden Puppet Master: Predicting Human Belief Change in Manipulative LLM Dialogues: Background and Related Work

 \paragraph{Risk Taxonomies.} Recent works propose risk taxonomies to raise awareness of potential harms of language models.
 These taxonomies include over-reliance, bias reinforcement, and manipulation as safety concerns of personalized LLMs \citep{kirk_personalisation_2023, lambert_entangled_2023, yang_socially_2025}.
 Broader taxonomies (e.g., on AI companionship) catalog emotional-harm vectors (dependency, isolation, normative drift), reinforcing that personalization can blur support and exploitation \citep{weidinger_taxonomy_2022, chua_ai_2024, zhang_dark_2025}.

-\paragraph{Empirical evidence}.
-Prior studies validate concerns of manipulation across both prosocial and harmful outcomes.
+\paragraph{Empirical evidence.} Previous studies validate concerns about manipulation with both prosocial and harmful outcomes.
 AI advice can shift beliefs durably even after the advisor is removed \citep{costello_durably_2024}, and tailoring to psychological traits can improve persuasiveness in consumer, health, and political domains \citep{matz_potential_2024} --- though microtargeting yields mixed additional gains over already-persuasive generic messages \citep{hackenburg_evaluating_2024}.
 In chat settings, models with minimal demographic data are markedly more persuasive than humans in multi-round debates \citep{salvi_conversational_2025, costello_large_2026}.
 Notably, \citet{sabour_human_2025} show that participants exposed to hidden manipulative objectives shifted toward harmful options in financial and emotional decisions, and that covert incentives alone were nearly as effective as explicit psychological strategies.